 A double garage and workshop space with front and rear access completes this exceptional family home.

-Westbourne Avenue is a sought after residential road of both large period properties and more modern houses, located to the north of the centre of the thriving harbourside town of Emsworth and close to the picturesque village of Westbourne, just south of the rural delights of Stansted Forest.
+Westbourne Avenue is a sought-after and leafy residential road of both large period properties and more modern houses, located to the north of the centre of the thriving harbourside town of Emsworth and close to the picturesque village of Westbourne, just south of the rural delights of Stansted Forest.
 Emsworth has excellent road and rail links giving access to the A27 and the A3(M) just a short distance and Emsworth station is on the London Victoria line and links to the London Waterloo (fast service) from Havant station.
-The historic city of Chichester lies to the East with its Festival Theatre and racing at Goodwood whilst the foreshore of Chichester Harbour to the south provides opportunities for the sailor and birdwatcher alike with many sailing clubs and coastal walks.
+The historic city of Chichester lies to the east with its Festival Theatre and racing at Goodwood, whilst the foreshore of Chichester Harbour to the south provides opportunities for the sailor and birdwatcher alike with many sailing clubs and coastal walks.

 Many people move to Emsworth to enjoy the best of town, country and coastal life.
 It was once a fishing village that was known for boatbuilding, rope making and oyster farming.
 Many of these traditions are long gone, but Emsworth has retained much of its old-fashioned charm.The many artists who live and work here throw open their studio doors to show their work at the annual Emsworth Art Trail while the Emsworth Horticultural Society holds an annual fair over the August Bank Holiday, which includes demonstrations of ancient crafts such as glass blowing, wood turning, falconry and beekeeping.